qiemem/eurorack/stages/README.md

 Turning on quantization with these segments can also be quite handy.
 Feeding in an LFO gives you arpeggios with controllable range.
 Feeding in a TM segment gives a generative melodies.

+##### Single, gated, looping hold (red) segments have probability control

+The pot on single, gated, looping hold segments now controls their probability of firing.
+Previously, the pot did not do anything.
+Fully CW will cause it to always fire (the original behavior) and fully CCW will cause it to never fire.

 ### Slower free-running LFOs